-Valentine's Day is Thursday, February 14.
+Valentine's Day is this Friday, February 14.
 The holiday that celebrates romantic love seems to have nothing to do with the saint for which it was named.
 Its association with amour began in the 14th century, about 1000 years after the death of St. Valentine.
 Although it's a great way to sell chocolate and flowers and, hopefully, to open hearts, the astrological association with the holiday is almost as strange as its connection with a martyred priest.

 The Sun is always in Aquarius on February 14.
 This is the sign of the Water-bearer but it's not a sentimental Water sign.
 Aquarius is an Air sign characterized more by the head than the heart.
 Aquarius is about friendship, community and collective ideals rather than couples.
 It tends to be chilly, using the intellect to step back from the messy world of feelings to achieve understanding with the mind.
 Aquarian love is universal rather than personal and usually needs some emotional breathing space and independence to counter the confinement of intimacy.

-A higher plane of love
+A higher plane

 But the myth of romance has permeated culture for so many centuries that we've lost sight of its higher meaning.
 The unspoken expectation of becoming complete within a relationship is bound to produce disappointment.
 While personal love can be a delicious affirmation of our desirability, and intimacy serves as a bulwark against isolation, human partnerships usually fall short of our highest hopes.
 The familial, emotional, physical and financial connections we share within them have their divine moments but cannot confer immortality or answer life's biggest metaphysical questions.